anand360/EDX_NodeJS/Assignment_Migration/Readme.md

-This is Migration project of cusomter and customer address data into MongoDB.
+This is Migration project of customer and customer address data into MongoDB.